ahmedsadman/blog-articles/cle4lswbh000008jqegp8dzk8.md

 You can, of course, use short-lived tokens and use [refresh tokens](https://www.geeksforgeeks.org/jwt-authentication-with-refresh-tokens/) to fetch new JWT tokens.
 Let's say, your token expiration time is 2 mins.
 Now, you have to handle the complexity of using refresh tokens and generating new tokens every 2 minutes.
 This will be a big overhead in your front end.
 It will also cost your servers if your application grows large.
 Above all, you still don't have full control if you want to unauthenticate a user.

-**Inability to modify signed data**

-Once the token is signed with data claims, it cannot be modified.
-Suppose, a user is demoted from an admin user to a regular user, there is no way to honor this change till the token expires.

 **Blacklisting user sessions**

 Maybe some logins got marked as *unauthorized* by the user, maybe the login was suspicious, or the device is lost or not used anymore.
 In that case, you would want to blacklist that (refresh) token.
 To do this, you would actually have to store those blacklisted tokens in a persistent database and check through them each time a user needs authorized access.
 This can be an overhead.
+Besides, storing blacklisted tokens is equivalent to **maintaining state** on the server, which somewhat defeats the purpose of JWT.

 **Manually adding it to requests**